Summary

 - Other additional services (childcare, marketplace, etc.)

-If you have funding already, you’ll need to disclose the information for transparency.
+If you have received any funding up to this point, you’ll need to disclose the information for transparency.
 If you are seeking funding, use this section as an opportunity to outline your strategy including how much you are seeking.

-A business plan can be a powerful tool in growing a successful business.
+A business plan can be a powerful tool in growing a successful coworking space.
 However, they will only get you so far.
-This article does a great job at outlining the pros and cons of business plans.
+This article does a great job at outlining the pros and cons of business plans if you’re curious on what your plan can (and can’t) do for you.

-What are some tips for writing a business plan for coworking?
+5 more tips for writing a business plan for a coworking space

-Follow these tips to ensure you create a cohesive plan for your coworking space from start to finish.
+Ready to get started with crafting the perfect business plan?
+Here are five more tips to help you create a cohesive plan for your coworking space – from start to finish.

 The research you do around the market and your competitors should be the basis of your entire business strategy.
 You can’t know where to open and who to target without understanding the market first.